nnaeyno/c-tasks/README.md

 # c-tasks
-Small tasks done in bash in C
+Small tasks done in bash and C

 **Task #1**\